noctalis-digital/bellimac-portfolio/README.md

 2. Click on "Run workflow" button
 3. Select the branch to deploy (`main`)
 4. Click on the green button "Run workflow"
-5. Wait for the workflow to finish
+5. Wait for the workflow to finish (1 minute)

 ### Local dev setup